Summer Wellness: The Dangers of Dehydration

 Boosting daily fluid intake

 Your fluid intake depends on the amount of fluid you may be losing.
 On days spent outside in the hot sun sweating or playing sports, you will need to drink more than when you’re sedentary and inside.
 Reach for the water to replenish your fluids.
 Sports drinks may also be helpful but avoid those that may have sugar or artificial sweeteners.
-Remember, soda, drinks with caffeine, and alcohol should be avoided because they’re diuretics that increase urination.
+Avoid soda, drinks with caffeine, and alcohol, which are diuretics that increase urination.

-• Avoid soda – Sodas are natural diuretics; instead, opt for mineral or seltzer water.
+• Avoid soda; instead, opt for mineral water or seltzer.